 Just so you know, they do have a food menu too.
 Yet, we never tried the food here.

 On another glance at the menu we noticed it had “WAR.MART” printed in the bottom left hand corner.
 We weren’t sure if that was the name of the place.
-Yet, between Max and I, that was our name for it!
+Yet, between Paul and I, that was our name for it!

 So, whenever we mentioned WAR.MART to friends or tourists, they said… “We didn’t know there was a Walmart in Bangkok!”
 We had to laugh, and then explain.

 The beers are nice and cheap.

 A big Leo is 95 baht (about USD $3.00).
 Go big or go home, as there are no small bottles of beers here!
 You can get a small glass of draught beer though, through to a massive beer tower.

 Be warned, sometimes the beers are not that cold.
 So I had to get some ice to chill the beer and make it drinkable!
 There is a charge for ice… I think a bucket of ice like you see in the photo was about 25 baht (about USD $0.80).

 The beers were going down nicely.
 So Paul and I stayed on longer than what we had planned!
 Gee, we’re so grateful for our lifestyle.

 In the evening a two-piece band had arrived and played some tunes… Check out the draught beer tower had by the group on the table too!